AhmetZamanis/KaggleStoreSales/ReportPart1.md

   series, leaving the effects of cyclicality and the unpredictable component.
 This is called **time decomposition.**

-- In step 2, we will re-analyze the decomposed time series, this time considering the effects of covariates and lagged values of sales itself as predictors, to try and account for the cyclicality.
+- In step 2, we will re-analyze the time-decomposed time series, this time considering the effects of covariates and lagged values of sales itself as predictors, to try and account for the cyclicality.
 We’ll build a model that uses these predictors, train it on the decomposed sales, and add up the predictions of both models to arrive at our final predictions.

-This approach is called a **hybrid model.**
+- This approach is called a **hybrid model.** It allows us to differentiate and separately model different time series components.
+  We can also use more than one type of algorithm and combine their strengths.

 ## Exploratory analysis 1 - Time & calendar effects

 ### Trend

-Let’s start by analyzing the overall trend in sales.
+Let’s start by analyzing the overall trend in sales, with a simple time series plot.
 Darts offers the ability to plot time series quickly.

 ``` python
 _ =  ts_sales.plot()